Paperback, 198 pages

 civilization and what it stands for will see us through.

+significantly reduced if we made the Koran for adults only.
 By having you read what children who should be enjoying Babar the

 Elephant or Cinderella are reading, I hope to convince you to try to do just